On the dynamics and integrability of the Ziegler pendulum: Integrability

 \section{Integrability}

+In the proofs of Propositions 4--6 we used the following fact: if there is a periodic trajectory which intersects the plane $\varphi_1 = 0$ transversely, then there exists a two-parameter family of such {solutions}.
+We used the continuous dependence on the initial data, but the same holds if we slightly vary the right-hand sides of the corresponding equations.
+In other words, there are two-parameter families of periodic solutions in system \eqref{eq4} if $k_2 = 0$ and $|F|$ or $|m_1 l_1 - m_3 l_3|$ are sufficiently small.
+This fact plays a key role in our proof of the integrability.

-For the case when $k_2 = 0$ it is natural to call the original system integrable if the reduced system \eqref{eq4} has two first integrals.
+For the case where $k_2 = 0$ it is natural to call the original system integrable if the reduced system \eqref{eq4} has two first integrals.
+In particular, in this case system \eqref{eq5} is integrable in a broad sense.
 In the general case, for which it is also allowed that $k_2 \ne 0$, it is also natural to call the system with two first integrals integrable.
 For any $k_2$ we have a system defined on $\mathbb{T}^2 \times \mathbb{R}^2$ and this system has an invariant measure.
 Therefore, this system is integrable if it has two first integrals, similarly to Hamiltonian systems with two degrees of freedom and to the case $k_2 = 0$.

-Let us prove that system \eqref{eq4} for $k_2 = 0$ remains integrable for $|F|$ or $|m_1 l_1 - m_3 l_3|$ sufficiently small.
+Let us prove that system \eqref{eq4} (where $k_2 = 0$) remains integrable for $|F|$ or $|m_1 l_1 - m_3 l_3|$ sufficiently small.
 The key step in the proof is given by the following lemma.